Alpha Theta: Coal furnace accident

-Embezzlement case
+Embezzlement

-In February 2011 the Alpha Theta House Corporation filed suit against a former treasurer, Bruce McAllister, alleging that he stole hundreds of thousands of dollars from the fraternity.
+In February 2011, the Alpha Theta House Corporation filed suit against a former treasurer, Bruce McAllister, alleging that he stole hundreds of thousands of dollars from the fraternity.
 McAllister was also sued by the Meccawe Club, a private fishing club in Vermont, and became the target of a federal investigation later that year.
 In November 2011 McAllister, a former financial auditor at Dartmouth College, was indicted for wire fraud following an investigation by the United States Secret Service.
-He pleaded not guilty to the charges and was also assigned a court-appointed attorney.
-However, on April 25, 2012, he changed his plea and entered a plea of guilty.

-McAllister was sentenced on November 26, 2012, in United States District Court in Burlington, Vermont, to 18 months of imprisonment following his guilty plea to wire fraud.
+McAllister was sentenced on November 26, 2012, in United States District Court in Burlington, Vermont, to eighteen months of imprisonment following his guilty plea to wire fraud.
 U.S. District Judge William K. Sessions III also ordered that McAllister serve three years of supervised release after he completes his prison term and pay slightly more than $800,000 in restitution to Alpha Theta and the Meccawe Club.
 McAllister was ordered to surrender to the Bureau of Prisons on January 8, 2013, to begin serving his sentence.
-McAllister's sentence was reduced due to McAllister's medical condition, which includes bladder cancer, chronic obstructive pulmonary disease and kidney blockage.
+McAllister's sentence was reduced due to a medical condition, which included bladder cancer, chronic obstructive pulmonary disease, and kidney blockage.
 The court recommended that McAllister be confined at the Bureau of Prison's medical facility in Massachusetts.